Thank you for subscribing

 1,000 Steps Kokoda Track Memorial Walk

-The 1,000 steps is one of the most popular bushwalks in Melbourne.
-Set amongst lush rainforest, this steep walk rewards those who attempt it with beautiful views.
 The best way to enjoy the steps is by starting at Ferntree Gully Picnic Ground, walking to the clearing at the top of the trail, then heading back along Lyrebird Track.
+The climb is challenging, but it's set amongst lush rainforest and rewards those who attempt it with beautiful views.
 A café is also available at the bottom of the track.

 Dandenong Ranges Botanic Garden

-The Dandenong Ranges Botanic Gardens features 300,000 flowers including azaleas, camellias, daffodils and rhododendrons.
+The Dandenong Ranges Botanic Garden (formerly the National Rhododendron Garden) in Olinda showcases 40 hectares of cool-climate gardens.
+The collection includes thousands of azaleas, camellias, daffodils and rhododendrons, with spectacular colour displays in spring and autumn.
 There are more than 15,000 rhododendrons alone, including Australia’s largest collection of Australian and overseas-raised rhododendron hybrids that cannot be replaced, re-bred or re-imported.

 Alfred Nicholas Memorial Gardens